 I would apply the oil mix to my scalp as well as my dry damaged hair before bed, and wear a plastic cap that is tied in place with a scarf.
 I would then shampoo my hair the next morning.
 When the weather is still cool, you will notice that the coconut mixture will cause it to solidify.

 Jamaican Black Castor Oil results

-The one thing that I really noticed about Jamaican Black Castor Oil is that it caused my hair to be really soft.
-I am not sure if it caused it to grow or not, which is what it is really popular for, but it did make my hair super soft, especially after a pre-shampoo treatment.
+The one thing that I really noticed about Jamaican Black Castor Oil for hair growth is that it caused my dry hair to become really soft.
+I am not sure if it caused it had an increase hair growth or not, which is what it is really popular for, but it did stimulate, strengthen and thicken my hair, especially after a pre-shampoo treatment.
 It comes down to the question on whether or not I would buy it, the answer happens to be definitely.

 Where to buy

 You can purchase Jamaican Black Castor Oil on this link at Amazon or you can get it from South Africa through Ruutos Hair.
 They will even ship inside of Africa as well as all over the world.
 If Jamaican black isn’t the oil for you check out my Wild Growth Hair Oil Review and find out if coconut oil is good for hair growth.
 If you’re looking for hair growth vitamins instead of hair growth oils, check out my review of Hairfinity.
 If you decide to buy Hairfinity, check out some Hairfinity coupons here.